Acer's new premium Chromebooks are made for business

 - 32GB or 64GB of storage

-Again, you can opt for a standard laptop version, the Acer Chromebook 15.
+Again, you can opt for a standard laptop version, the Acer Chromebook 15 ($89.00 at Amazon Marketplace).
 Available with or without a touchscreen, it has the same component options as the Spin 15, but Acer says it'll get an hour more battery life at 14 hours.

 Lastly, if you don't care for Chrome and want a "real" OS, Acer will have a new 15.6-inch version of its Swift 5 running Windows 10.
 Made from superlight magnesium-aluminum alloy like LG's Gram 15, the Swift 5 weighs less than 1 kilogram (2.2 lbs).
 Slim bezels surround the full HD touchscreen adding to the upscale look.
 Like many of Acer's laptops, the Swift 5 will come in multiple configurations with: